Slavery in Iran: Decline

 The 1828 war with Russia put an end to the import of white slaves from the Russian Empire borderlands as it undermined the trade in Circassians and Georgians, which both Iran and neighboring Turkey had been practicing for quite some time.
 When the number of white slaves diminished, free Iranian men were employed for the royal guards rather than the previous white ghilmans.

 At the same time and under various pressures, the British Empire decided to curb the slave trade through the Indian Ocean.
 "In 1848, Mohammad Shah Qajar banned the importation of slaves by sea."

 Consequently, by 1870 the trade in African slaves to Iran through the Indian Ocean had been significantly diminished.
-It is noted that the position of the formerly powerful eunuchs of the royal harem diminished in this period because of their shrinking numbers.
+It is noted that the position of the formerly powerful eunuchs of the royal harem diminished in this period because of their decreasing numbers.

 Although the diplomatic efforts of the Russians and the British did result in a decline in the trade, slavery was still common in Iran under the Qajar dynasty, and it was not until the first half of twentieth century that slavery would be officially abolished in Iran under Reza Shah Pahlavi.
 It is noted that poor parents still sold their children in to slavery, and that slave raids by chieftains were still conducted in the early 20th-century.

-Modern Period
+Modern period

-Abolition of slavery (1929 AD)
+Abolition of slavery (1929)

 What ultimately led to the abolition of the slave trade and the emancipation of slaves in Iran were internal pressures for reform.
-On February 7, 1929 the Iranian National Parliament ratified an anti-slavery bill that outlawed the slave trade or any other claim of ownership over human beings.
+On 7 February 1929 the Iranian National Parliament ratified an anti-slavery bill that outlawed the slave trade or any other claim of ownership over human beings.
 The bill also empowered the government to take immediate action for the emancipation of all slaves.

-Original text of Iranian Slavery Abolition Act of 1929 is as follows:
+Original text of Iranian Slavery Abolition Act of 1929 is as follows:"Single Article" – In Iran, no one shall be recognized as slave and every slave will be emancipated upon arrival at Iran's territorial soil or waters.
+Every person who purchases or vends a human as slave or treats with a human in another ownership manner or acts as an intermediary in trading or transit of slaves, shall be sentenced to one to three years of correctional imprisonment.

+Indication – Having been informed about or referring of someone who has been subjected to trading or treatment as a slave, every official is obligated to provide him with means of liberation, immediately, and to inform the district court for guilt's prosecution.

+The autobiography of a liberated slave who became an Iranian citizen, Mahboob Qirvanian, was published, with an English translation, in 2025.